jiansfoggy/4705_Book_Purchase_Intention_Prediction/README.md

 - `CI/CD Pipeline`: `.github/workflows/ci.yml` lists workflows and points to check for automate code quality checking while pulling request to `master` branch.
 - `README.md`: introduces the entire project and displays how to run the project.

+## Conclusion

+It is impossible to predict whether the customer will buy the book or not by taking their reviews seriously.

+The other variables like rate number and purchase record are more valuable.

 ---

 ## Prerequisites